rodrihgh/chulapa/docs/collections/_docs/01_install.md

 ```

-Be sure that you replace `@[version]` with the desired version, or remove it completely if you want to use the `master` branch version (development).
+Be sure that you replace `@[version]` with the desired version, or remove it completely if you want to use the `master` branch version of the theme (development version).

-Now, it is time to deploy your site:
+Don't forget to deploy your site:

   - On your Github repo, go to *Setting > Github Pages* and publish your site.
   - Starting creating your site.

-Don't forget to read the docs of this template!
+Please read the rest of the docs for further adjustments.